ii887522/hydro/docs/struct/Seq.md

 ```ts
 normalize (value: number): number
 ```
-It maps the `value` given in this sequence to a value between 0 and 1.
+Maps the `value` given in this sequence to a value between 0 and 1.

 `value`: The value to map from.

-It returns a value between 0 and 1.
+Returns a value between 0 and 1.

 ### **Example usage:**
 ```ts